fermyon/developer/content/common/cli-reference.md

 $ spin registry --help

 spin-registry
 Commands for working with OCI registries to distribute applications.
-The set of commands for OCI is EXPERIMENTAL, and may change in future versions of Spin.
 Currently, the OCI commands are reusing the credentials from ~/.docker/config.json to authenticate to registries

 USAGE: